isovalent/terraform-aws-talos/example/README.md

 ## Using the CuTE

 Once Terraform has completed creating the CuTE it will create a KubeConfig file you can use to access the CuTE.
-Use the following commmand to access the CuTE:
+Use the following commands to access the CuTE:

 ```bash
 # Working the the K8s cluster: